The Kidney TRUST

 What is the Application Process?

 In order to be considered for the FAP, applicants should work with their dialysis provider representative to complete and submit the Application for Assistance.
 The Application Instructions describe the required steps and responsibilities.
 Application must be signed by the applicant and a representative from his/her dialysis provider.
-Incomplete or illegible applications will be returned and considered upon accurate re-submission prior to the deadline.
+Incomplete or illegible applications will be returned and considered upon accurate re-submission prior to any posted deadlines.

-Read the Application Instructions [500K PDF] and print the Application Form [600K PDF].
+Read the Program Overview [1.1MB PDF] and Application Instructions [2MB PDF], and print the Application Form [2MB PDF].

 What is The Kidney TRUST?

-The Kidney TRUST is a national non-profit organization that was founded to address the compelling and urgent need to raise awareness and additional resources to address the chronic kidney disease (CKD) epidemic.
-The TRUST’s mission is to reduce the human and economic costs of CKD.
-The TRUST works to benefit the 31 million American adults living with CKD as well as the 506,000 Americans with kidney failure who require dialysis or a transplant.
+The TRUST works to benefit the 31 million American adults living with CKD as well as the 506,000 Americans with kidney failure who require dialysis or a kidney transplant.